avalon60/OraTAPI/README.md

 - expression

 #### Maintained by Trigger
-If you set the `col_auto_maintain_method` property to <i>trigger</i>, you should ensure that your trigger template(s) is/are designed to make appropriate updates, to the columns that are listed.
+If you set the `col_auto_maintain_method` property to <i>trigger</i>, you should ensure that your trigger template(s) are designed to make appropriate updates to the columns that are listed vis this property.
 ```
 create or replace trigger %trigger_owner_lc%.%table_name_lc%_biu
 before insert or update on %table_owner_lc%.%table_name_lc%